IDEAS FOR YOUR HOLIDAY

 PERTHSHIRE AND ANGUS

-Dundee, the main town, is the home of the RSS Discovery on which Scott sailed to the Antarctic and the new V & A Museum, featuring Scottish design. .
+Dundee is the main town, the home of the RSS Discovery on which Scott sailed to the Antarctic, and the new V & A Museum, which is very popular with both visitors and locals. .

-Angus places to visit: Montrose Basin, a bird-spotter's heaven: Edzell Castle Glamis Castle at Forfar the V&A
+Angus places to visit: Montrose Basin, a bird-spotter's heaven: Edzell Castle; Glamis Castle at Forfar; the V&A ; Discovery Point.

-Perthshire places to visit: Loch of the Lowes Bird Reserve; Blair Castle at Blair Atholl: Huntingtower Castle near Perth
+Perthshire places to visit: Loch of the Lowes Bird Reserve; Blair Castle at Blair Atholl: Huntingtower Castle near Perth; Faskally Forest

 Parks to choose from in Angus and Perthshire: